Oblique corrections when $m_W \neq m_Z \cos{\theta_W}$ at tree level: Observables in terms of the oblique parameters

-On its own, the second equality in eq.~\eqref{eq:rho BM vs BBM} does not have much physical meaning, as it is renormalization scheme-dependent: both $T$ and $\widehat \rho$ contain UV divergences.
-However, as we will shortly see, that relation will allow us to cancel the occurrences of divergent T parameter from the observable quantities.
+On its own, Eq.~\eqref{eq:rho BM vs BBM} does not have much physical meaning, because $T$, $\widehat \rho^{\,\mathrm{BBM}}$, and $\widehat \rho^{\,\mathrm{BM}}$ all contain UV divergences.
+However, as we will shortly see, Eq.~\eqref{eq:rho BM vs BBM} is crucial, because it allows us to eliminate the divergent $T$ from observable quantities.